Victorinox Swiss Army & SwissTool Multitools

 You need to pay attention when navigating the SwissTool products.
 Victorinox uses a combination of letters and add-ons to designate their different models and it is easy to miss the differences with just a quick glance.
 For example, the SwissTool Spirit X and Spirit XC are identical for 23 of the 24 tools, the only difference is the Spirit X has a drop point knife blade and the Spirit XC has a large blade with wavy edge (serrated blade) with no pointed tip.
 The Spirit XBS is the tactical version of the Spirit X and comes in black oxide steel with a cap crimper on the pliers.

-- SwissTool Family – the original Victorinox multitool with 26 tools
+- SwissTool Family – the original Victorinox heavy-duty multitool with 26 functions

 - Standard SwissTool (3.0323) – includes a large drop point knife blade as well as a sheepsfoot style serrated blade